Tech-Fueled Selloff Continues, Shutdown in Focus

 Chart of the day

-Data sources: CME Group, S&P Dow Jones Indices.
+Data sources: Nasdaq.
 Chart source: thinkorswim® platform.

 Past performance is no guarantee of future results.